 - Redemption by managers between 1-5 days

-- Reinvestment of dividend at the unit holder’s discretion
+- Lastly, the reinvestment of dividends at the unit holder’s discretion

 3. Sterling Capital Market Limited

-Sterling Capital Asset Management currently manages two Funds, the Frontier Fund, which is listed by Memorandum and the Nigeria Energy Sector Fund (NESF) regulated by the Securities & Exchange Commission (SEC).
+Basically, Sterling Capital Asset Management is one of the top mutual fund managers in Nigeria, and it currently manages two Funds, the Frontier Fund, which is listed by Memorandum and the Nigeria Energy Sector Fund (NESF) regulated by the Securities & Exchange Commission (SEC).

 On the other hand, the Nigerian Energy Sector Fund is a closed-end investment vehicle constituted under a Trust Deed and quoted on the Nigerian Stock Exchange.
 It was created to bridge the funding gap in the energy sector of the Nigerian economy through the mobilization of investible funds from individuals and corporate investors, both indigenous and foreign.